Watson Hello is a proof of concept project showcasing the capabilities of IBM Watson's natural language processing

 "Missing one word can change the context of the entire conversation."

-We visualized the personas experience using journey maps, specifying specific touch-points and pain points where we should focus.
-From the interviews, we synthesized the key findings into three main insights of how our users approached translation.
+From the interviews and personas, we synthesized the key findings into three main insights of how our users approached translation.
 These insights became the design principles to guide our design solution to support our user's needs.
 We would frequently reference the design principles to align our team when it came to design decisions and priorities, driving the key concepts of the mobile app's experience.